 - 1. A stereo PCM programme pair on channels 1 & 2 - 2.
 A stereo PCM programme pair on channels 3 & 4. - 3.
 Channels 3 & 4 may alternatively include a 5.1 DOLBY E encoded surround soundtrack.
-The requirement to have a 5.1 soundtrack included may be necessitated by a request - Files refers to any content delivered to SSMS by means of the following - Disk-based delivery - Digital Delivery methods utilizing a LAN infrastructure (FTP, DDP etc.) - SDI refers to any externally contributed content such as Satellite, microwave etc.

-from the commissioning editor or as a creative decision by the producers' of the programme
+The requirement to have a 5.1 soundtrack included may be necessitated by a request from the commissioning editor or as a creative decision by the producers' of the programme